 Unsurprisingly, manufactured (or mobile) homes comprise a large segment of Virginia's rural housing stock.
-These units include both traditional single-wide trailer homes and modern factory-built housing that is transported and placed on site.
+These units include both single-wide homes and modern factory-built modular (double-wide) housing that is transported and placed on site.
 Today, over 163,000 rural families live in a manufactured home.
-The highest prevalence of manufactured housing is in the Mountain region (19.2%) and the Southside region (13.6%) (Table 11).
+The highest prevalence of manufactured housing is in the Mountain region (19.2%) and the South-side region (13.6%) (Table 11).